giannilmbd/dynare/doc/manual/source/the-model-file.rst

     .. option:: likelihood_inversion_filter

-       Employ the inversion filter of *Cuba-Borda, Guerrieri, Iacoviello, and Zhong (2019)* when estimating the model.
+       Employ the inversion filter of :cite:t:`CubaBorda:2019` when estimating the model.
 Default: not enabled.

     .. option:: likelihood_piecewise_kalman_filter

-       Employ the piecewise Kalman filter of *Giovannini, Pfeiffer, and Ratto (2021)* when estimating the model.
+       Employ the piecewise Kalman filter of :cite:t:`Giovannini:2021` when estimating the model.
 Note that this filter is incompatible with univariate Kalman filters, i.e. ``kalman_algo=2,4``.
        Default: enabled.